Wednesday, May 31, 2023

 May 29th

-We resumed the route to cross 90 km of forest on an unpaved road, which cuts through the forest leaving an eternal yellow scar.
+We resumed the route to cross 90 km of forest on an unpaved road, which cuts through the forest, leaving an eternal yellow scar.

-Pequeños arbustos, llenan las entradas albosque y justo detrás una colección de árboles más altos llenan el paisaje hacia arriba, hasta llegar a un cielo lleno de humo que completa la imagen.
+Pequeños arbustos llenan las entradas albosque y, justo detrás, una colección de árboles más altos llenan el paisaje hacia arriba, hasta llegar a un cielo lleno de humo que completa la imagen.

 The big difference is in the forest patches, from tall and leafy sections of jack pine, spruces and aspen through sections of any of the three, open areas with small growing trunks, open flooded areas with no birds in sight, devastated areas from previous fires with barely any green rising from a grey soil littered with wood and charcoal debris, small entrances to harvested sections, where only torn earth remains as evidence, and finally other areas littered with charcoal-blackened sticks, still vertical, impressive detainees in time.

-We arrived at Flin flon, the reference destination, which would be our resting point - not much to see, simple houses organised around a giant mine that was once open cast and whose scars are still evident.
+We arrived at Flin Flon, the reference destination, which would be our resting point.
+Not much to see, simple houses organised around a giant mine that was once open-cast and whose scars are still evident.
 Mike's Ice-cream & Burgers was our chosen destination, as also for the rest of the inhabitants of the place, a large parking lot adjacent to a small kiosk, which receives orders through a door and delivers orders through a window, so with our bag in hand we continued to Baker’s Narrows Provincial Park to sleep.

 We ate our hamburger with hunger and passion, with the same passion with which the mosquitoes ate us.
 They went through Marce’s clothes and bit her in all possible places - the mosquito season had begun.